Arctic Cruises

 Should I bring along my own walking poles?

-Yes, it’s a good idea, especially if you have trouble walking over uneven ground.
+Yes, it’s a good idea to bring your own, especially if you have trouble walking over uneven ground.
 Some of our landings can be on slippery rocks or deep snow, and we may go for extended walks to see different parts of our landing point.
-We recommend the telescopic poles, with the optional snow-basket tips.
+We recommend the telescopic poles with the optional snow-basket tips.
 You can purchase these poles in most outdoor stores.

-Can I swim or snorkel in the Arctic?
+Can I swim, snorkel or scuba dive in the Arctic?

-Although you cannot swim in Arctic, most of our voyages stop for a ‘Polar Plunge’, where all willing passengers can take the ultimate dip into the icy Arctic Ocean.
-You also have the option to take up our Polar Snorkeling activity, or experienced scuba divers have the option to dive, on selected voyages.
+Although you cannot swim or participate in our snorkelling program in the Arctic, most of our voyages stop for a ‘Polar Plunge’, where all willing passengers can take the ultimate dip into the icy Arctic Ocean.
+Experienced scuba divers have the option to dive on selected voyages.

 What if I need to go to the toilet when ashore?

-Our expedition team will instruct you with these types of rules on board.
 Generally we ask you to relieve yourself on board before going on a landing and if the necessity arises ashore, you will be driven back to the ship.
+Your expedition team will instruct you more on this when you are on board.

 Can I do more than one activity?